amannsyed/finance-flow/README.md

 - **Transactions** — Log and manage income/expense entries with categories and dates
 - **Analytics** — Visual spending breakdowns and trend charts powered by Recharts
 - **Planning** — Budget planning and financial goal tracking
+- **Google Sheets Sync** — Seamlessly backup and sync your transactions with a Google Sheet
 - **Dark Mode** — Persistent light/dark theme toggle
 - **Profile** — Customise your display name and currency